“On a romantic level, I would prefer to wait another year for Tokyo”

 “The Games are perhaps the biggest party in sport, and the most important event in sport without an audience is less event.
 On a romantic level, I would like that.
 On a practical level, I am nobody to give an opinion on that,” he added .

-Nadal He had already reviewed the situation of the Olympic Games at the beginning of his path to the Roman tournament, when he acknowledged that he is still not clear if he will participate, because of the pandemic.
+Nadal He had already reviewed the situation of the Olympic Games at the beginning of his path to the Roman tournament, when he acknowledged that he is still not clear if he will participate, due to the pandemic.
 “I don’t know yet, I can’t give a clear answer (about his possible participation in the Tokyo Games) because I don’t know.
-In a normal world I would never think of missing the Games, of course, we all know how important they are to me. these situations, I don’t know, we’ll see in a couple of months, “Nadal said last Tuesday.
+In a normal world I would never think of missing the Games, of course, we all know how important they are to me.
+These situations, I don’t know, we’ll see in a couple of months, “Nadal said last Tuesday.

 “I have to organize my calendar.
 In a normal year, my calendar is always clear to me since January 1, but this year is different.
 You have to be flexible, “he added.